cachewerk/relay-docs/docs/1.x/configuration.md

 # Configuration

-Relay provides several configuration directives and the `relay.ini` file is easily located by running:
+Relay provides many configuration directives and the `relay.ini` file can be located by running:

 ```bash
 php --ini
 ```

-It’s strongly recommended to set the `relay.maxmemory`, `relay.eviction_policy` and `relay.databases` directives.
+It’s recommend to at least adjust the `relay.maxmemory` and `relay.eviction_policy` directives.
 If you're running a licensed binary, be sure to set the `relay.key` and `relay.environment` as well.

+For peak performance the `relay.locks.cache` and `relay.max_endpoint_dbs` values should be benchmarked.

 ## Memory limits